hgamarro/wrf-docs/README.md

 This is the source repository for <https://earth-env-data-science.github.io>.

-To deploy changes to the site, push to the master branch of this repo.
+To deploy changes to the site, push to the master branch of this repo .